bevyengine/bevy/README.md

 We recommend checking out [The Bevy Book](https://bevyengine.org/learn/book/introduction) for a full tutorial.

-Follow the [Setup guide](https://bevyengine.org/learn/book/getting-started/setup/) to ensure your development environment is setup up correctly.
+Follow the [Setup guide](https://bevyengine.org/learn/book/getting-started/setup/) to ensure your development environment is setup correctly.
 Once setup, you can quickly try out the [examples](/examples) by cloning this repo and running the following command:

 ```sh